bioinfologics/satsuma2/README.md

 ## Citing Satsuma2

-We plan to submit an application note that should be published during the summer of 2016.
-In the meantime, if you are using Satsuma2 for research that will be published before that, please contact us to discuss how you can cite the tool.
+Please contact us to discuss how you can cite Satsuma2.

 ## Installation